Introduction to Power BI

 When we open power bi desktop tool, let’s take a look at the interface and get to know about the pieces that make up the landing page for Power BI service

-1. Report – It is the workspace where we can create visualisations, as per we need.
+1. Report – It is the work space where we can create visualizations, as per we need.
 This is the first icon in the left pane.

 4. Fields – To the extreme right we have this icon.
-This shows all the tables and their corresponding fields (or, attributes) of the dataset imported.
-We drag and drop the fields on the visualisations from this place.
+This shows all the tables and their corresponding fields (or, attributes) of the data set imported.
+We drag and drop the fields on the visualizations from this place.

-5. Visualisations – This is seen just beside Field panel.
-It contains all the visualisation charts available to the users.
+5. Visualizations – This is seen just beside Field panel.
+It contains all the visualization charts available to the users.

 We can select any chart with a single click on it, and work on the data accordingly.
 It has a section of “Filter” below where we can drag the field to be filtered and the filtering criteria.